Experiencing the Humanities

 by Richard Jewell

-The most important thing we can remember about this branch of study is that for every ten observers of an historical event, there will be ten different versions of what actually happened.
+Thus perhaps the single most important idea we can remember about this branch of study is that for every ten observers of an historical event, there will be ten different versions of what actually happened.
 This means that historians--those who write about history--have a number of different ways of deciding what is important to write about, and what is not.

 The Four Blind Men

-There is a story of four blind men in India who were asked to describe what was before them in a courtyard.
-Each went up to the object.
+Once there were four blind men in India who were asked to describe what was before them in a courtyard.
+They spread out, and each went up to the object.
 One ran his hands up the object and said, "It is a wall."

-A third reached out and felt something thin and flexible.
-"It is a palm tree," he said, "or at least a palm from a palm tree."
+The third reached out and felt something thin and flexible.
+"It is a palm tree," he said, "or at least a palm from a palm tree, blowing in the breeze."

 Examining history is like examining an elephant we cannot see.
-The more complex, the more major, the events of history, the more variations we will hear, when people try to tell us what happened.
-Our wisest move is to be like the wise blind man who listened to all the other versions first, then made his own direct examination, and finally reached a more holistic conclusion.
+The more complex--the more major--the events of history, the more variations we will hear when people try to tell us what happened.
+Our wisest move is to be like the wise blind man who listened to all the other versions first, then made his own direct examination, and finally reached a more complete conclusion.

-Similarly, when we study history, we should be careful to listen to more than one historian's view of what happened.
-In the humanities, this means that we can and should view an event of history not from just, for example, the political or geographical point of view, but also from the points of view of the country's culture, its philosophy and religion, its artistic influences, language, and from the eyes of people in several different economic and social classes.
+Thus when we study history, we should be careful to listen to more than one historian's view of what happened.
+In the humanities, this means that we can and should view an event of history not from just, for example, the political or geographical point of view, but also from the points of view of the country's culture, its philosophy and religion, its artistic influences, language, and from the eyes of people in several different economic and social classes and of different ages and genders.

 First And Second Sources